• Skip to primary navigation

 This easy Fried Squash with a Crispy Cornmeal Batter is crispy on the outside and soft on the inside.
 They make a perfect appetizer or meal.

-Fried Squash on a plate.
+Fried Squash on a plate with yellow squash in the background.

 💌 SAVE THIS